Grsmto/simplebar/README.md

     $('#myElement').simplebar('recalculate');

 ###Mobile support
 Most of the mobile browsers have "floating" scrollbars.
 Also, they are not all currently supporting hardware acceleration on `overflow: auto` elements.
 So we decided to automatically disable SimpleBar when a "floating" scrollbar is detected.
-So mobile browsers will uses native scrollbar seemlessly.
+So mobile browsers will use native scrollbar seemlessly.
 For example you will notice that it will use native scrollbar on mac OSX 10.8+ (when using trackpad) as the scrollbar is natively floating.

 ###Subscribe to `scroll` event